Business Intelligence

 • The data lineage from the source system should be traceable.
 This is also useful for regulatory compliance.

-• You need to enable business users to use the data for self-service analytics.
+• Business users need to be able to use data for self-service analytics.

 • Application rationalization needs data to be in a well-architected format in a few systems, rather than all over the landscape with several different types of data warehousing solutions and visualization tools and even more custom-built solutions, which make maintenance a nightmare for IT and ease of use a nightmare for business users.
 A structured approach makes it possible to use the data in a publish-subscribe mode.